kottz/h2alsv/docs/consumers/log_reader.md

 # Log Reader
-This module provides is reads logs from the log exchange in real-time.
+This module reads logs from the log exchange in real-time.
 It is intentionally kept basic since a proper logging platform (ELK, Graylog etc.) will be deployed in the future.